Leo DiCaprio's dating history is part of our obsession with staying young forever

 What are people saying?

-Madonna in an Instagram post responding to the commentary on her appearance:
+In an Instagram post, Madonna responded to the commentary on her appearance:

 "Once again I am caught in the glare of ageism and misogyny that permeates the world we live in.
 A world that refuses to celebrate women past the age of 45 and feels the need to punish her if she continues to be strong willed, hard-working and adventurous.